- General Information

 FULL DETAILS & SPECIAL SCHOLARSHIPSADULT SCHOLARSHIP Requirements: These scholarships are limited in number and awarded to Mississippi residents.
 Applicants must be 25 years of age.
 This scholarship will match money paid by the student up to $750 each semester for a total of $3,000.
 Students must take at least 2 (3 HR) classes to receive the scholarship.
 Special circumstances for less than 3 HRS will be considered on a case by case basis.
 Students must also maintain a 2.0 during their enrollment.
 Scholarship applications are reviewed by a committee and awarded based on financial need, credit hours previously earned and academic achievement.
 Deadlines: Fall semester - apply by July 1st.
 Spring semester - apply by November 1st.
 Amount: up to $750 Toward: tuition per semester.
 Does not cover books and fees.
 Payable for 2 years (Fall & Spring semesters).
 Apply online.

 GED/HiSET - HOWARD CARPENTER HIGH SCHOOL EQUIVALENCY SCHOLARSHIP Requirements: GED/HiSET graduate, enrolled in 15 or more hours.
 Admissions Application.
 GED score 600 or more.
 Amount: $750 Toward: tuition, room and board.
-Does not cover books.
+Does not cover books and fees.
 Apply online

 PRESIDENTIAL SCHOLARSHIP Requirements: MS resident, ACT score 20 or higher, enrolled in 15 or more hours, must complete FAFSA, must maintain 2.5 cumulative GPA.
 Admissions Application.
 Deadline: April 1, 2020.
 Amount: ACT 20-22: up to $750, ACT 23-28: up to $1500, ACT 29 & above: up to $3150.
 Toward: tuition, room and board.
 Does not cover books and fees.
 Apply online.

 LEADERSHIP SCHOLARSHIP Requirements: MS resident, ACT score 15-19 .
 "B" High school average, enrolled in 15 or more hours, must complete FAFSA, must maintain 2.5 cumulative GPA.
 Admissions Application.
 Resume showing leadership qualities.
 Letter of recommendation.
 Deadline: April 1, 2020.
 Amount: up to $500.
 Toward: tuition, room and board.
-Does not cover books.
+Does not cover books and fees.
 Apply online.